jenpennen/jennycho/src/content/work/scootly.md

 ## Problem

-For many UCLA students, transportation can be a real headache.
+For many UCLA students, transportation can be frustrating.
 Here's why:

 ### # LA's public transit options are limited.